openMSL/sl-1-0-sensor-model-repository-template/README.md

 [https://ieee-dataport.org/sites/default/files/analysis/27/IEEE%20Citation%20Guidelines.pdf](https://ieee-dataport.org/sites/default/files/analysis/27/IEEE%20Citation%20Guidelines.pdf).
 [Accessed Jan.
 09, 2023]

-## State of the Art
+## State-of-the-Art

-This section is a state of the art collection for the sensor model sub-library.
+This section is a state-of-the-art collection for the sensor model sub-library.
 When you clone this template to implement your own model, delete this entire section from the readme.

 ### Sensor Model Validation and Verification